Cinelli MASH Parallax

 Scaling the ‘wireframe’ derived from this exercise, and varying the distance of the vanishing point and placement of the logotype above and below the horizon line yields myriad permutations of this visual language.”

-- Garrett Chow, designer for Mash.
+- Garrett Chow, designer.

 2023 update: